-Learn how to identify and control rolly pollies using proven organic techniques.
+Learn how to identify and effectively control rolly pollies using proven, organic techniques.

 Similar in appearance, sowbugs and pillbugs (3/4 inch long) are slow-moving oval-shaped crustaceans that more closely resemble crayfish, shrimp and lobster than insects.
 They vary from gray to brown to almost purple in color and have seven pairs of legs, elbowed antennae, and a segmented hard shell-like covering, similar to that of an armadillos.
 Sowbugs also have two tail-like structures on the rear end that pillbugs lack.

 Note: Pillbugs are sometimes called “roly-polies” because they often roll up into a tight ball when disturbed.